David Porter (Australian judge): Judicial career

 Porter was appointed a judge of the Supreme Court of Tasmania in 2008.
-He served as a judge until May 2016, and was appointed an acting judge in February 2017.
+He served as a judge until May 2016 when he resigned.
+He was then appointed a part time acting judge of that Court in February 2017.
+That appointment was extended several times and in February 2024 he was appointed a full time acting judge of the Court with effect until 30 June 2025.
+In March 2025, he was again appointed on a part time basis until 31 December 2025.

 Personal life and honours

 Porter is a qualified advocacy teacher and has been active in that role from 1990 to date.
 A highlight of that role was his involvement in an Australian Bar Association teaching trip to Bangladesh in 1999.
 Outside the law, Porter has been president of the Northern Tasmania Football Association and a director of Crimestoppers.
 He married Anne Dart in July 2003.

 In the 2021 Queen's Birthday Honours Porter was appointed a Member of the Order of Australia for "significant service to the law, and to the judiciary, in Tasmania".